LumoSQL/lumosql/doc/lumo-test-build.md

 will contain more detailed information about each test in each run; the column `run_id` in the two tables connects the information.

-A simple (draft) tool to list the runs and provide details of a single run is:
+A simple (draft) tool to list the runs and provide details of runs is:

 ```
-tool/benchmark-summary PATH_TO_SQLITE PATH_TO_DATABASE [RUN_ID]
+tclsh tool/benchmark-filter.tcl [-sqlite PATH_TO_SQLITE] [-database PATH_TO_DATABASE] [RUN_ID]
 ```

-where `PATH_TO_SQLITE` can point to either a system-installed sqlite3 or to the same one inside the build directory which was used to create the database; `PATH_TO_DATABASE` points to the same `DATABASE` as was provided to `benchmark.tcl`; if no `RUN_ID` is provided the program prints one line per run, with the run ID in the first column followed by some other information;
+where `PATH_TO_SQLITE` can point to either a system-installed sqlite3 or to the same one inside the build directory which was used to create the database; the default is to look for it in the build directory and in the normal PATH; `PATH_TO_DATABASE` points to the same `DATABASE` as was provided to `build.tcl` and defaults to `benchmarks.sqlite`; if no `RUN_ID` is provided the program prints one line per run, with the run ID in the first column followed by some other information;
-to see the results for a particular run, add the corresponding ID to the command.
+to see the results for particular runs, add the corresponding IDs to the command.
+The tool has many more options to select runs and control the output format;
+refer to its separate documentation.

 # "make" targets <a name="make-targets"></A>